arickp/oscilloscope-go-server/README.md

 # Eric Popelka's code samples

 Welcome!
-This repository is my digital portfolio; a collection of programming exercises that I am deleted to share with you.
+This repository is my digital portfolio, a collection of programming exercises that I am delighted to share with you.

 ## Contents: